deepsense-ai/seahorse/seahorse-workflow-executor/docs/deployment.md

 Seahorse, by default listens on port `{{ site.SEAHORSE_EDITOR_PORT }}`.
 In rare cases this configuration may conflict with services running on your computer.
 This can be easily remedied by replacing `{{ site.SEAHORSE_EDITOR_PORT }}` with a port of your choosing in `Vagrantfile`.
-After restarting Seahorse Standalone, it will be available under the address with the new port.
+After restarting Seahorse, it will be available under the address with the new port.

 ### Notes for Windows Users